What Does Conservatism Mean? The Origin and Types of Conservatism

 Conservatism is the ideology of governmental, cultural, and economic order, tradition, hierarchy, and authority that comes in classical, social, and economic forms.

 TIP: In classical forms of governments: Conservatism is the ideology of Monarchies and Liberalism is the ideology of Democracies.
-The answer is somewhere in the middle, the “mixed Republic.”
+The correct answer is arguably somewhere in the middle, the “mixed Republic.”

 Conservatism in politics: